It broke him. Or, rather, it allowed inertia to run its course.

 "Seeing that asshole's face when you gave him the treatment?
 Yeah, yeah I do."

 "You got a plan?"
 The sheriff asked calmly.

 "I need an empty room as many maps of the local area as you can get on short notice and one hour."
 Jayden snapped reaching for ARI.

 As the comforting flood of pixels warped the world into something he felt he knew and could control he followed the still-nameless sheriff out of his office, through the crowded but now shocked-silent bull pen to an interrogation room.

 Jayden used ARI to bring up a rough map of the local area and began a cursory examination.

 "ARI, locate Harwell owned land in the area, highlight green."
 He ordered.

-The Sheriff entered with a stack of maps and a deputy on his heels.
+The Sheriff entered a few moments later with a stack of maps and a deputy on his heels.
 "These are the best we've got Agent, Jim here is an avid hunter, knows the land hereabouts better than anyone he can answer any questions you might have."

 "Thank you Sheriff, Deputy feel free to have a seat."
 Jayden said studying the map ARI had created for him.